IBM/ToDoBackend/README.md

    ```

 1. Run the server project in Xcode
-    1. Edit the scheme by clicking on the "ToDoServer-Package > My Mac" seciton of the toolbar and selecting "Edit scheme"
-    2. Select and Executable of ToDoServer in the provided dialog box and click Close
+    1. Change the selected target from "ToDoServer-Package" to the "TodoServer" executable.
-    3. Press the Run button or use the ⌘+R key shortcut.
+    2. Press the Run button or use the ⌘+R key shortcut.
-    4. Select "Allow incoming network connections" if you are prompted.
+    3. Select "Allow incoming network connections" if you are prompted.

 2. Check that some of the standard Kitura URLs are running:
     * Kitura Monitoring: http://localhost:8080/swiftmetrics-dash/